 Indian companies prefer CA because CA is more focused on Indian accounting standards whereas ACCA is recognized globally.

-Here are the major jobs after ACCA exams:
+Here are the major jobs after the ACCA exams:

 Chief Financial Officer